sob-alex/vk-activities/README.md

 My working progress you can see here: https://github.com/sob-alex/vk-activities/projects/1

 if you have any suggestions and notes, go here: https://github.com/sob-alex/vk-activities/issues

+if you want to look at my plans go here: https://github.com/sob-alex/vk-activities/wiki
 ## List of technologies used
 * Vue
 * Vuex